THE HISTORY OF CSC

 2016-2018

-4. Immersion Retreats initiated
+3. Immersion Retreats initiated

-5. Elder InnerView project begun with John Robinson and Penny Andrews
+4. Elder InnerView project begun

-9. Seth turned our newsletter into a beautiful magazine which involves a host of Participants offering their creativity and news.
+6. Newsletter became a beautiful magazine which involves a host of Participants offering their creativity and news.

 LISTS